Rosbeg Bay Donegal, Ireland

-I would like to express a heartfelt—and overdue—thank you to John McGhee for his friendship, and for the caring shown to my son, Kyle Brennan, who died in 2007.
-One of Kyle’s last wishes was to visit Ireland, his ancestral home.
+One of son Kyle’s last wishes was to visit Ireland, his ancestral home.
 Sadly, this pilgrimage was not to be.

 Kyle would have been captivated by the rugged countryside his ancestors knew.

-John McGhee—in a wonderful act of kindness—helped fulfill the wish of a dead boy he’d never met: He purchased a slab of Irish granite to place atop Kyle’s eternal resting place.
+John McGhee in a wonderful act of kindness—helped fulfill the wish of a dead boy he never met in purchasing a slab of Irish granite to place atop Kyle’s eternal resting place.
 My son will never see his Irish homeland.
-Now, however, a piece of Ireland will come home to him.
+Now, however, a piece of Ireland has come home to him.